bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+\*\* React is a Javascript library that allows us to break down our code into reusable components.

-1. Describe component state.
+2. Describe component state.

+\*\* Component state is the current status of our component at any given time.

-1. Describe props.
+3. Describe props.

+\*\* Props are parameters that a parent component can pass down to child components.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+\*\* Side effects tell React that your component needs to do something after render.
+You sync effects by including the useState variables or props in your useEffect.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.